industrial-edge/rest-api-mass-device-onboarding/README.md

 ### Prerequisites

 - Installed Industrial Edge Management
-- Linux VM (will be used for Jenkins) with docker and docker-compose installed
+- Linux VM with docker and docker-compose installed
-- VM has connection to IEM
+- Linux VM has connection to IEM
 - Edge Device is setup with known IP adress